 Short-term Study visa

-This visa is for short study courses that last for six months or less.
-The visa can be granted for up to 11 months if you are aged over 16 and studying an English language course.
+This visa is for short study language courses that last between 6-11 months.
+You can apply if you are aged over 16 and studying an English language course.

-The cost is £97 (or £186 for an 11-month visa).
+The cost is £200.
 You need to be able to show evidence that you’ve been accepted onto a UK course and prove that you can support yourself financially.
 You will also need to provide a valid passport/ID and accommodation details.

 Marriage Visitor visa

 You can apply for this visa if you want to get married or register a civil partnership in the UK, as long as you’re not planning to stay in the country.